danReynolds/ECON101/Chapter3.md

 3. Demand increase, supply decreases, then price increases, new quantity unknown.

 4. Supply increases, demand decreases, price falls, new quantity unknown.

+Complements-in-production are two or more goods that are jointly produced using a given resource.
+Producing one results in producing the other.

+Substitutes-in-production are two or more goods that can be produced using the same resources.
+Producing one good prevents sellers from producing the other.